Important update: pavement licences extended until 30 September 2023.

 - Tables and chairs on the pavement licence - allows tables and chairs on the pavement and also allows smoking in the area

 The pavement licence was introduced by the government as an opportunity for the hospitality sector to recover from the impact of Covid measures.
-The licence is currently valid up to September 2021.

 It allows you to place tables and chairs on the pavement outside your premises.